13-14 April 2026

 More information will be announced here on the website.

-On behalf of the Local Organising Committee,
+On behalf of the Organising Committee

 Thirty Years of the Oxford Bone Infection Unit